-What is it like living with EI?
+What is it like living with Epidermolytic Ichthyosis?

 I asked the members of the EI support group to give examples of “Living with EI is…” and I’ll share some of the responses here.
 I warn you that reading them makes me cry, because some of them really sum up how hard it can be sometimes, but also because this is like looking into what my daughter’s life might be in the future.
 I just hope that we can realise our potential with this project, and that it will lead to a cure someday soon.